This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 - Opportunist microorganisms

-According to Dr. Higa, the ratio of harmful and positive microorganisms is critical in all media (soil, water, air, the human intestines) because opportunist microorganisms follow the dominant trend.
+According to Dr. Higa, the ratio of harmful and positive microorganisms is critical in all media (soil, water, air, and the human intestines) because opportunist microorganisms follow the dominant trend.

 It was initially proposed as a soil enrichment regime that has since evolved into many applications, including infection control, stain removal, and a pesticide.